William Byrd: Lincoln

 Byrd's first known professional employment was his appointment in 1563 as organist and master of the choristers at Lincoln Cathedral.
 Residing at what is now 6 Minster Yard Lincoln, he remained in post until 1572.
 His period at Lincoln was not entirely trouble-free, for on 19 November 1569 the Dean and Chapter cited him for 'certain matters alleged against him' as the result of which his salary was suspended.
 Since Puritanism was influential at Lincoln, it is possible that the allegations were connected with over-elaborate choral polyphony or organ playing.
 A second directive, dated 29 November, issued detailed instructions regarding Byrd's use of the organ in the liturgy.

-On 14 September 1568, Byrd married Juliana Birley; it was a long-lasting and fruitful union which produced at least seven children.
+On 14 September 1568, Byrd was married in the church of St Margaret-in-the-Close, Lincoln.
+His wife, Juliana, came from the Birley family of Lincolnshire.
+The baptism records mention two of their children, Christopher and Elizabeth, but the marriage produced at least seven children.
+Thomas Byrd, likely the second son of William Byrd, appears as the godson of Thomas Tallis in Tallis' will.

 The Chapel Royal

-Byrd obtained the prestigious post of Gentleman of the Chapel Royal in 1572 following the death of Parsons, a gifted composer who drowned in the Trent near Newark on 25 January of that year.
+In 1572, following the death of the composer Robert Parsons, who drowned in the Trent near Newark on 25 January of that year, Byrd obtained the post of Gentleman of the Chapel Royal, the largest choir of its kind in England.
+The appointment, which was for life, came with a good salary.
 Almost from the outset Byrd is named as 'organist', which however was not a designated post but an occupation for any Chapel Royal member capable of filling it.
-This career move vastly increased Byrd's opportunities to widen his scope as a composer and also to make contacts at Court.
-Queen Elizabeth (1558–1603) was a moderate Protestant who eschewed the more extreme forms of Puritanism and retained a fondness for elaborate ritual, besides being a music lover and keyboard player herself.
-Byrd's output of Anglican church music (defined in the strictest sense as sacred music designed for performance in church) is small, but it stretches the limits of elaboration then regarded as acceptable by some reforming Protestants who regarded highly wrought music as a distraction from the Word of God.

-In 1575 Byrd and Tallis were jointly granted a monopoly for the printing of music and ruled music paper for 21 years, one of a number of patents issued by the Crown for the printing of books, which was the first known issuing of Letters Patent.
+In 1575 Byrd and Tallis were jointly granted a monopoly for the printing of music and ruled music paper for 21 years, one of a number of patents issued by the Crown for the printing of books, which was the first known issuing of letters patent.
 The two musicians used the services of the French Huguenot printer Thomas Vautrollier, who had settled in England and previously produced an edition of a collection of Lassus chansons in London (Receuil du mellange, 1570).